 Armstrong World Industries remains one of the leading manufacturing businesses in the world.
-However, just like many manufacturing companies prior to the late 1970s, Armstrong used asbestos in a multitude of products.
-In turn, thousands of workers fell ill to life-threatening illnesses and consequently sued Armstrong for negligence.
+However, just like many other manufacturing companies in the past, Armstrong used asbestos in a multitude of products.
+In turn, numerous workers fell ill to life-threatening asbestos illnesses and consequently sued Armstrong for negligence.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Founded in 1860 in Pittsburgh, Pennsylvania, Armstrong World Industries started out making and distributing wine cork bottles.
 Within the next 30 years, the company became one the world’s leading wine cork manufacturers.

 Once business started to expand, Armstrong incorporated many other products into their line, including linoleum, vinyl flooring, cork boards, and fiber boards.
 Throughout the next many decades, Armstrong continued to make these products while using asbestos.
 Consequently, people started developing asbestos-related diseases, resulting in the company filing for bankruptcy in 2000, after losing millions in lawsuits.

 In 1970, the first asbestos-related lawsuit against Armstrong began when Clarence Borel, an industrial insulation worker, filed a claim against the company (along with several other manufacturers) after developing pulmonary asbestosis, which eventually led to mesothelioma.